panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 Let's distinguish why implementing the cookie management volatile dependency such way is a problem:

-* *Multiple dependencies.* The component `Page` depends directly on 2 implementations: `cookieClient` and `cookieServer`
+* *Many dependencies.* The component `Page` depends directly on 2 implementations: `cookieClient` and `cookieServer`
-* *Boilerplate code.* Every time you need the cookie management library, you have invoke the expression `typeof window === 'undefined'` to determine whether the app runs on client or server side, and choose the according cookie management implementation
+* *Boilerplate code.* Every time you need the cookie management library, you have invoke the expression `typeof window === 'undefined'` to determine whether the app runs on client or server side, and choose the according cookie management implementation.
-* *Unnecessary code.* The client-side bundle is going to include the `cookieServer` library which isn't used on client side
+* *Unnecessary code.* The client-side bundle is going to include the `cookieServer` library which isn't used on client side.
+The same for server side code.
 * *Difficult testing.* The unit tests of `Page` component would require lots of mockups like setting `window` variable and mockup `document.cookie`

-Making a better design to handle volatile dependencies requires a bit more work, but the outcome and improved design worth it.
+Is there a better design?
+Let's try!

 ### 2.2 A better design example

+Making a better design to handle volatile dependencies requires a bit more work, but the outcome worth it.

+The idea consists in applying the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) and decouple `Page` component from `cookieClient` and `cookieServer`.
+Instead, `Page` component is going to depend on an abstract interface `Cookie`.

 First, let's define an interface `Cookie` that describes what methods a cookie library should implement: